OpenTermsArchive/contrib-versions/Vbulletin/Privacy Policy.md

     13.  to manage our sites' and services' administration, forum management, or fulfillment;
     14.  to provide customer service and technical support;
     15.  to administer surveys, sweepstakes, giveaways, contests, or similar promotions or events sponsored by us or our partners;
-    16.  to prevent fraud or potentially illegal activities, enforce our sites' terms of use, or to comply with applicable law;
+    16.  to prevent fraud or potentially illegal activities, enforce our sites' Terms of Use, or to comply with applicable law;
     17.  for internal purposes such as auditing, data analysis, and research to improve our products, services, and communications;
     18.  to allow you to apply for a job or sign-up for special offers from third parties through our sites and services;
     19.  to help you contact or schedule an appointment with a healthcare provider or a legal professional listed in one of our directories and to remind you of upcoming or follow-up appointments;